7 Fun Things to Do in Indianapolis, Indiana

 #6 Get Outdoors in the Urban Greenspace

 One of the fun things to do in Indianapolis is to get outdoors.
-Indy was one of the “greenest” cities that I have ever been to.
-In fact, it was one of the things that I found so intriguing about it.
+Indy is one of the “greenest” cities that I have ever been to, which is one of the things that I found so intriguing about it.
 There was lots of space for visitors and locals to roam and enjoy the outdoors.

-White River State Park, perfectly viewed from my JW Marriott windows, boasted 250 acres of green space.
-The space connected downtown to major tourist attractions, plus included a live music venue and the scenic Central Canal and zoo.
+White River State Park, viewed from my JW Marriott windows, boasts 250 acres of green space.
+The space connects downtown to significant tourist attractions, plus included a live music venue and the scenic Central Canal and zoo.

 # 7 Stay at theLuxurious JW Marriott

 While in town, my daughter (Taylor) and I stayed at the luxurious downtown JW Marriott.
-We were fortunate enough to score concierge level access, serving several food and beverage presentations throughout the day.
-The hotel was lavishly decorated and I loved the romantic stone fireplace in the lobby.
-The JW Marriott had several on-site restaurants, plus business meeting rooms.
-One of those meeting rooms was used for our Bloghouse sessions.
-Our room had comfortable queen beds, a desk area, flat screen TV, spacious bathroom, and beautiful views of downtown Indy through the floor to ceiling windows.
+We were fortunate enough to score concierge-level access, serving several food and beverage presentations throughout the day.
+The hotel is richly decorated, and I loved the romantic stone fireplace in the lobby.
+The JW Marriott offers several on-site restaurants, plus business meeting rooms.
+Our room had comfortable queen beds, a desk area, flat-screen TV, spacious bathroom, and beautiful views of downtown Indy through the floor to ceiling windows.